cancervariants/fusion-representation/docs/source/feedback.rst

 continued development of these guidelines and alignment across the many stakeholders interested in the representation of gene fusions.

-Below is a summary the alignment efforts for this version of the specification (|release|):
+Below is a summary the alignment efforts for this version of the specification (|branch|):

 **Under development, continuous review**